-(BELLE jumps in front of HENDERSON.)

-Richard, I can't stand pricks like this! (to HENDERSON)
+BELLE (BELLE jumps in front of HENDERSON.)
+Richard, I can't stand pricks like this! (to HENDERSON) You behave!

-You behave!
 You're a cop or something, right?
 He's got the money!
 You hear me?
 He's got the money!
 Look here!
 I'm showing you my this here little finger.
 She aggressively shoves her little finger and fingernail up into HENDERSON'S face.
-It is a weapon arising from her fist.

-...You act right or I reorganize your mind with this here fingernail up your nose!...
+It is a weapon arising from her fist. ...You act right or I reorganize your mind with this here fingernail up your nose!...
 You small town cops never messed with a waitress from Reno!

-Look, I've got the money.
-Look.

-(holds up the money)
+RICHARD Look, I've got the money.
+Look. (holds up the money)

-Look two thousand dollars.
+(holds up the mon-Look two thousand dollars.